 What is Soko Kecze?

-This recipe one is easy to explain - it's a bunch of mushrooms hollowed out then stuffed with cheese.
+This recipe is easy to explain - it's a bunch of mushrooms hollowed out then stuffed with cheese.
 They are roasted upside in a ketsi - the Georgian word for a clay pot.
 The butter and cheese inside the mushrooms mix with the juices as the mushrooms cook in the oven.
 It's quite a heavenly umami-filled dish!

 Ingredients For Soko Kecze